long-data/long-data.github.io/_pillars/big_data.md

 ---
-title: Gateways
+title: Big Data
-subtitle: TODO
+subtitle:

 image: http://placehold.it/300x300
 ---

-The Gateway is the front end of the system.
-It receives the wireless data from the LoRaWAN products and re-packetizes the data for the internet.
-We have a number of volunteers on this team from Aclara RF (experience in RF deployment), Bird Electronics (RF test equipment), and Embedded Planet (design and manufacture of IOT Gateways).
-Their job has been to identify the site for maximum coverage in each deployment.
+Big data includes the Network Server and Application servers.
+The Network Server is hosted by Arrow Electronics and decides whether the LoRa data is valid.
+If the data is valid the Network server packetizes the data and transfers it to the Application Server.
+The Application Server will either show the data in the cloud or provide another service to close the process loop.